 Business Energy Prices in 2025: Are Costs Rising or Just Hidden?

 Since the pandemic disrupted global supply chains in 2020, UK energy prices have been on a rollercoaster.
 The 2022 energy crisis, triggered by geopolitical tensions, sent costs soaring.
-Fast forward to November 2025, and while the panic has subsided, the pressure hasn’t.
+Fast forward to November 2025, and while the panic has subsided, the pressure has not.

 Energy prices remain stubbornly high, and for many UK businesses, the real danger isn’t just rising rates.
 It’s the hidden costs buried in mis-sold energy contracts.